lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 And consequently, we should view the following material as an introduction to "common shapes of manageable and composable computations".

+## 4. Polymorphism

+* Polymorphic types
+* "Polymorphic functions arise naturally when defining functions on lists and other polymorphic data types" – Paul Hudak

 ## 5. Type Constructors and Kinds